ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 ## Implicit Behavior

 CFML also gives you a pre-set of defined [tags](https://cfdocs.org/tags) and [functions](https://cfdocs.org/functions) available to you in any type of file you write your code in.
-These tags and functions allows you to extend your programming language into further defined constructs.
+These tags and functions allows you to extend the typical language constructs with many modern capabilities from database interaction to PDF generation.

 ## Exploring Behavior